“Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls”

 “Meekness” is in-wrought grace.
 It’s a sense of God’s grace worked into our souls.
 Meek people have a sense of humility because they know that everything they have, they have by grace and without merit.

 We direct this quality of character chiefly towards God, not man.
 We accept all God’s dealings with us as good.
 We do not resent what God deals us.
-It is the condition of mind that believes God’s will is good.
+It is the condition of the mind that believes God’s will is good.

 “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness [meekness], considering yourself lest you also be tempted” (Galatians.
 6:1).